Chirurgus/cookbox/README.md

 # Deployment

 1) Install an Apache server: sudo apt-get install appache2
 2) Check that the installation was sucessful by connecting to localhost (or server ip), it should already serve a page saying that the installation worked.
+(To do so remotely you can do: ssh -L 9999:localhost:80 your_server; and then connect to localhost:9999.

 # Switching databases